| Ever try to talk about God at a bar? Faith and clubs may seem unlikely companions, but

 their hometown church, or on weekdays at clubs like House of Blues and Ashville's own Orange Peel, this

+new band's refreshingly unaffected honesty and hook-heavy rock sound right at home.
 The band got its start in the church, writing praise and worship choruses for Sunday services and youth

 group events.
 Lead singer/songwriter and namesake Chasen Callahan pulled together fellow band mates - guitarist